Webmaster Tools gives you better control over how Google interacts with your website.

-The Search Queries page can be found under the "Search Traffic" option on the left-hand navigation bar in Search Console.
+The Search Analytics page can be found under the "Search Traffic" option on the left-hand navigation bar in Search Console.

 Clicks denotes how many times people have gone on to click through to your website.
 Data gleaned from here shows your historic average position in search rankings, along with any other changes.

-If you are seeing irrelevant words at the top of this list, or words you do not wish your site to be associated with, you may want to consider rewriting your website copy to better reflect your business and its services.
+If you are seeing irrelevant words at the top of this list, or words you do not wish your site to be associated with, you might want revisit your website copy to better reflect your business and its services.

 Clicking on any of these keywords will show you why Google feels that particular keyword is important to your site, and it will also display the top pages in which the keyword appears.

 Search Console will display domains that link to you with the greatest frequency, and will show you which individual pages on your website are linked to most often, as well.

 Additionally, you can export your backlinks and analyse the kinds of websites that are linking to you.

 You may find some surprises here, but ideally, you should see URLs that are relevant to your page, subject and industry.
 Anything too irrelevant or suspicious here could eventually result in Google issuing you a penalty.

 It's important to note that not all of your backlinks will be shown.

 For some mysterious reason, Google likes to keep webmasters on their toes by not divulging every single link they find.
 Instead, they give you a broad snapshot of what's out there.